sharabshrestha99/Single-Page-HTML-CV-Project/README.md

 3. Replace the placeholder content with your own details.
 4. Open `index.html` in your browser to view your CV.

+## Repository

+Find this project on GitHub: [https://github.com/sharabshrestha99/Single-Page-CV](https://github.com/sharabshrestha99/Single-Page-CV)

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](LICENSE)